-Compensation of Non-Employee Directors for 2014
+Compensation of Non-Employee Directors for 2015

-In 2014, the Company paid each non-employee director a cash retainer of \$40,000 as a director's fee for the year.
-In addition, each non-employee director was paid \$1,000 for each Board meeting attended, and each Board committee member was paid \$1,000 for each committee meeting attended.
-Additionally, each non-employee director received in respect of 2014 an annual award under our 2006 Restricted Stock Plan of such number of shares of VSE Stock equal to \$60,000 divided by the per share closing price of VSE Stock on the first trading day of 2014, rounded to the nearest 100 shares.
-On January 8, 2014, each non-employee director was granted 1,300 shares of restricted Stock pursuant to the above-referenced annual award under our 2006 Restricted Stock Plan.
-On January 2, 2014, the closing price of our Stock was \$46.75 per share.
+For 2015, the Company increased each non-employee director's annual cash retainer to \$60,000 and eliminated per meeting fees.
+Previously, each non-employee director was paid an annual cash retainer of \$40,000 and \$1,000 for each Board meeting attended, and each Board committee member was paid \$1,000 for each committee meeting attended.
+Additionally, for 2015 the Company increased each non-employee director's annual award of VSE Stock under our 2006 Restricted Stock Plan to such number of shares having an aggregate value of \$70,000 based on the closing price of VSE Stock on the first trading day of 2015, rounded to the nearest 100 shares.
+Annuary 7, 2015, each non-employee director was granted 1,000 shares of restricted Stock pursuant to the above-referenced annual award under our 2006 Restricted Stock Plan.
+On January 2, 2015, the closing price of our Stock was \$68.58 per share.
+In 2014, the awards of VSE Stock to each non-employee director was based on a \$60,000 value.

-The Chairmen of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee were each paid an additional annual fee of \$12,000, \$10,000 and \$5,000, respectively.
+The Chairmen of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee were each paid an additional annual fee of \$15,000, \$10,000 and \$7,500, respectively.